Introduction

 Height Limitations

-- Multi-family zones: Additions can reach up to 35 feet, allowing for more flexibility in multi-unit buildings while maintaining a consistent look.
+- Multi-family zones: Here, additions can rise to 35 feet, providing a bit more freedom for multi-unit buildings while still maintaining cohesion with surrounding properties.

 Building Coverage Rules

-Buildings can cover up to 40% of the lot, leaving enough open space for yards, gardens, and other outdoor activities, which contribute to the neighborhood’s aesthetic and functional appeal.
+In Livermore, structures can occupy no more than 40% of the lot, ensuring adequate space remains available for yards, gardens, and outdoor activities, enhancing the neighborhood’s appeal.

-- Front additions: Must be set back 10 feet from the property line, ensuring that the streetscape remains open and inviting.
+- Front additions: Must be set back 10 feet from the property line to maintain an open streetscape.

-- Side additions: Require a 5-foot setback from the property line, providing enough space between buildings for safety and privacy.
+- Side additions: Require a minimum of 5 feet from the property line, ensuring adequate space for safety and privacy.

-- Rear additions: Must be 15 feet from the rear property line, preserving backyard space for recreational use and outdoor living.
+- Rear additions: Must maintain a distance of at least 15 feet from the rear property line to preserve the backyard area for recreational use.

 Exterior Details